 Ready to fly

 15. Sign up to frequent flyer and loyalty programmes and collect points every time you fly and stay in a hotel – you’ll be rewarded for all your hard work and may even be upgraded!
-Also, be sure to check out Premier Inn’s Passport where you are rewarded with great 2 for 1 offers on food, beverages and more.
+Check out Premier Inn Member Rates to save up to 12% on your stay, and request an early check-in from 9.00am (subject to availability).

 16. Check in online and print or download your boarding pass before leaving for the airport to avoid having to queue.